 Remember, you can claim for damage to bikes and motorcycles as well as cars.

-- Consider submitting a Freedom of Information Act request to the council or Highways Agency to find out as much as you can about the road and its maintenance history, as this could also strengthen your case.
+- Consider submitting a Freedom of Information Act request to the council or National Highways to find out as much as you can about the road and its maintenance history, as this could also strengthen your case;

 - If the council makes you an offer you should give it proper consideration even if you are not entirely happy.
 If you wish to fight on, your next option will be to take court action.
 Provided your claim is for less than £10,000 (£5,000 in Scotland) you can go to Small Claims court.
 You won’t need a solicitor and you can issue proceedings online via their MoneyClaim Online system.